.png)

 Research & Interviews

-To better understand how locals and visitors engage with Downtown Culver City, we conducted on-site research and interviews, focusing on their interactions with the area’s communal spaces and its historical significance.
-Through these conversations, we discovered a common frustration: while many appreciated the vibrancy of Culver City, they felt increasingly disconnected from its communal spaces due to rising costs of activities.
-We also conducted secondary research on the city’s mobility infrastructure and cultural engagement.
+To better understand how locals and visitors engage with Downtown Culver City, I conducted on-site research and interviews, focusing on their interactions with the area’s communal spaces and its historical significance.
+Through these conversations, I discovered a common frustration: while many people appreciated the vibrancy of Culver City, they felt increasingly disconnected from its communal spaces due to rising costs of activities.

 Key Insights